U.S. Route 23 in Tennessee: Designation history

 The controlled-access highway that ran between Johnson City and Kingsport was initially established as State Route 137 (SR 137), with this designation extended as new sections were completed.
 Although the route had come to be referred to as the new alignment for US 23 before construction began, it was not until June 28, 1982, that AASHTO approved rerouting US 23 onto the freeway from its original alignment with SR 36.
 This formed a concurrency with SR 137.
 On December 4, 1985, the stretch between I-81 and US 11W in Kingsport was renumbered as Interstate 181 (I-181) by the FHWA.
 The I-181 designation was formally approved and extended south to US 321/SR 67 in Johnson City by AASHTO on June 9, 1986.
 Both these redesignations replaced SR 137 but kept the US 23 designation, and exits were numbered according to US 23's mileage.
 This reduced SR 137 to its present-day designation between US 11W and the Virginia state line, all within Kingsport.

 On June 7, 1988, AASHTO approved an extension of I-26 from North Carolina to I-81, contingent upon the completion and certification of the freeway in both states.
 On August 5, 2003, after completion of a 9 mi adjacent section of controlled-access highway in North Carolina, I-26 was extended west into Tennessee, replacing I-181 from Johnson City to I-81.
 AASHTO initially ruled against an extension of the I-26 designation along the remainder of I-181 to Kingsport, however, since federal guidelines usually require mainline Interstate Highways to end at a junction with another Interstate Highway, an international border, or a seacoast.
 TDOT had proposed to renumber that stretch as I-126 but rescinded that proposal later that year.
 The Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users, signed into law on August 10, 2005, authorized the remainder of I-181 to be redesignated as part of I-26.
 AASHTO formally approved the renumbering on May 5, 2006.
 In March 2007, I-181 was officially decommissioned and replaced with I-26 signage.
-In preparation for the extension of I-26, mileposts were renumbered from a south-to-north to a north-to-south sequence in May 2006 in order to match this designation.
+In preparation for the extension of I-26, mileposts were renumbered from a south-to-north to a north-to-south sequence in May 2006 to match this designation.
 At the same time that I-181 signage was replaced, exit numbers were renumbered to match the new I-26 mileposts.
 In order to avoid confusing motorists, crews installed small signs listing the old exit numbers at each interchange, which were left in place for the next 18 to 24 months.